temporalio/sdk-core/README.md

 sure you are running the collector via docker, which can be done like so:
 `docker-compose -f .buildkite/docker/docker-compose.yaml -f .buildkite/docker/docker-compose-telem.yaml up`

 If you are working on a language SDK, you are expected to initialize tracing early in your `main` equivalent.

+### Proto files

+This repo uses a subtree for upstream protobuf files.
+The path `protos/api_upstream` is a subtree.
+To update it, use:
+`git subtree pull --prefix protos/api_upstream/ git://github.com/temporalio/api.git master --squash`

 ## Style Guidelines